xlp0/PublishedVaults/StudyNotes/Literature/People/Hsueh-Yung Benjamin Koo.md

 ---
-Aliases: Ben Koo, Hsueh-Yung Koo, Benjamin Koo, Dr. Koo
+Aliases: Ben Koo（顧學雍）,顧學雍， Hsueh-Yung Koo, Benjamin Koo, Dr. Koo,
 ---
 Dr. [Ben Koo](https://pkc.pub/wiki/Ben_Koo "Ben Koo") is a curriculum designer who has received a number of international honors.
 He has been a mechanical/software engineer since 1990, developing scalable information systems for global enterprises in the manufacturing, telecommunications, supply chain analytics, and aerospace industries.